JulenRa-dev/DiscordEasyCommandsPLUS/README.md

 # DiscordEasyCommandsPLUS

 This library is a mod of the "Discord easy commands" library made by Linkfy.
 This library adds useful commands like sending more than one message, and comming soon there will be even more things.
-To invite the bot to your server, just go to this link: https://discord.com/api/oauth2/authorize?client_id=1138785082132398110&permissions=8&scope=bot
+To invite the test bot to your server, just go to this link: https://discord.com/api/oauth2/authorize?client_id=1138785082132398110&permissions=8&scope=bot

 Current functions: